aakechin/Procannot/README.md

 ## Availability

 Prokannot is released under GPLv3.
 The latest source code is freely available at github.
-After you acquire the source code, install python version 3 or higher, numpy, sympy and biopython and then use it.
+After you acquire the source code, install python version 3 or higher, numpy, sympy, biopython and blastn (version 2.2.30 was tested) and then use it.
 You can install Python3 with the following command:

 ```sudo apt-get install python3```